 Texas Inheritance Lawyer Jason Coomer represents heirs, families, and beneficiaries who need assistance claiming, transferring, and collecting wealth.
-He handles a variety of probate, collection, and guardianship matters including breach of fiduciary duty lawsuits, partition actions, death benefit collections, unclaimed property issues, probate business disputes, contested probate lawsuits, determinations of heirs, and other probate and inheritance matters caused by the death, incompetence, or loss of a loved one.
-He handles probate matters in Central Texas including Travis County, Bastrop County, Williamson County, Bexar County, and Hays County as well as works with other Texas probate lawyers across Texas including Dallas County, Harris County, Fort Bend County, Tarrant County, and other Texas counties.
+He handles a variety of probate, inheritance collection, and guardianship matters.
+He represents heirs, administrators, trustees, and beneficiaries in breach of fiduciary duty lawsuits, partition actions, death benefit collections, unclaimed property issues, probate business disputes, contested probate lawsuits, determinations of heirs, and other probate and inheritance matters caused by the death, incompetence, or loss of a loved one.
+He handles probate matters throughout Texas including Travis County, Bastrop County, Williamson County, Bexar County, Hays County, Dallas County, Harris County, Fort Bend County, Tarrant County, and other Texas counties.

 For questions on Texas inheritance law, protecting family businesses or property through probate, a Texas probate matter, clearing title to real estate after a death, partitioning real estate after a death, a Will contest, preventing a Will contest, or fighting a Will Contest, please e-mail Texas Inheritance Attorney Jason S. Coomer at TexasInheritancelaw@texaslawyers.com or use our contact form to submit an inquiry regarding a Probate.